kirame09/sparkpost-api-documentation/services/suppression-list.md

         }

-## Search [/suppression-list{?to,from,types,sources,limit}]
+## Search [/suppression-list{?to,from,domain,cursor,per_page,page,sources,types,description}]

 ### Search for List Entries [GET]

 Perform a filtered search for entries in your customer-specific exclusion list.

 + Parameters
-    + to = `now` (optional, datetime, `2014-07-20T09:00:00-0400`) ...
+    + to = `now` (optional, datetime, `2014-07-21T09:00:00-0400`) ...
 Datetime the entries were last updated, in the format of YYYY-MM-DDTHH:mm:ssZ
     + from (optional, datetime, `2014-07-20T09:00:00-0400`) ...
 Datetime the entries were last updated, in the format YYYY-MM-DDTHH:mm:ssZ
+    + domain (optional, string, `yahoo.com`) ...
+Domain of entries to include in the search.
+    + cursor (optional, string, `initial`) ...
+The results cursor location to return.
+When cursor is provided the `page` parameter is ignored.
+    + per_page (optional, int, `5`) ...
+Maximum number of results to return per page.
+Must be between 1 and 10000.
+Default value is 1000.
+    + page (optional, int, `5`) ...
+The results page number to return.
+Used with per_page for paging through results.
+    + sources (optional, list, `Bounce%20Rule,Manually%20Added`) ...
+Sources of the entries to include in the search, i.e. entries that were added by this source
-    + types (optional, list) ...
+    + types (optional, list, `transactional`) ...
 Types of entries to include in the search, i.e. entries with "transactional" and/or "non_transactional" keys set to true
-    + sources (optional, list) ...
-Sources of the entries to include in the search, i.e. entries that were added by this source
+    + description (optional, string, `Invalid%20Recipient`) ...
+Description of the entries to include in the search, i.e descriptions that include the text submitted.
-    + limit (optional, int, `5`) ...
-Maximum number of results to return.
-Must be between 1 and 100000.
-Default value is 100000.

 + Request